MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/planning-guide.md

 ## Manage permissions and help secure content
 <a name="__toc349560423"> </a>

 An important consideration when setting up and deploying a site collection is permission and security.
 Managing your user base and securing the content and data needs to be considered for a successful site.
 For info about the SharePoint admin role in Office 365, and about the tasks of a SharePoint admin, see [About the SharePoint admin role in Office 365](sharepoint-admin-role.md).
-For info about the tasks of site collection admins, see [Plan sites and manage users](https://support.office.com/article/8e568d8d-3d65-42c4-99fa-f7285c9db842).

 ### Allow external users access to your internal sites
 <a name="__plan_for_user"> </a>